 We are always looking for students who are interested in working on their degree at our laboratory.
 For more information about getting involved as a graduate student at our lab, please contact co-director, Dr. Karen Pierce, Ph.D.

-We are always looking for motivated students who want a wonderful research opportunity!
-At our lab, you will be involved in most or all of the following:
+We are always looking for motivated undergraduate students who want a unique and wonderful research opportunity!
+At our lab, you will be involved in the following:

 - Learning more about autism